Rectal Cancer

 • Polypectomy: If the cancer is found in a polyp (a small piece of bulging tissue), the polyp is often removed during a colonoscopy.

-• Resection: If the cancer has spread into the wall of the rectum, the section of the rectum with cancer and nearby healthy tissue is removed.
-Sometimes the tissue between the rectum and the abdominal wall is also removed.
+• Resection: If the cancer has spread into the wall of the rectum, the section of the rectum with cancer and nearby healthy tissue are removed.
+Sometimes, the tissue between the rectum and the abdominal wall is also removed.
 The lymph nodes near the rectum are removed and checked under a microscope for signs of cancer.

 • Pelvic exenteration: If the cancer has spread to other organs near the rectum, the lower colon, rectum, and bladder are removed.
 In women, the cervix, vagina, ovaries, and nearby lymph nodes may be removed.
 In men, the prostate may be removed.
 Artificial openings (stoma) are made for urine and stool to flow from the body to a collection bag.